phetsims/equality-explorer/doc/model.md

 (2) *Combine Like Terms*: Like terms are combined in one cell on the scale.
 This strategy is used in the _Operations_ and _Solve It!_ screens.

 All screens provide the ability to save and restore _snapshots_.
-Each snapshot contains the contents of the scale (including the positions of all terms) and the values of any variables.
+Each snapshot contains the contents of the scale (including the positions of all terms on the scale) and the values of any variables.

 The _Basics_ screen introduces equations using terms that correspond to real-world objects (shapes, fruits, coins and animals) whose values are hidden.